madarax64/ButtonGizmo/Firmware/Binaries/Readme.md

 This folder contains precompiled binaries for the ButtonGizmo device - as built for an ATMega328P microcontroller running at 12MHz with an external crystal.
 #Note:
-The brown-out detector MUST be disabled for the microcontroller to function at the target voltage of 3.3V.
+No particular fuses are set asides from the Clock Source fuse specifying the use of the external crystal as the clock source.